Disaster Recovery

 Important

-When making your disaster recovery plans, ensure that you will have enough available resources to create the clones, file systems, and mount targets necessary for unplanned failovers.
-Common disaster recovery scenarios require creation of at least one additional file system for each unavailable source file system.
+When making disaster recovery plans, ensure that you have enough available resources to create the clones, file systems, and mount targets necessary for unplanned failovers.
+Common disaster recovery scenarios require creation of at least one extra file system for each unavailable source file system.
 At least one mount target is required to provide access to file systems created during failovers.
-Refer to File Storage Limits for more information.
+See File Storage Limits for more information.

 The following table shows the basic steps of recovery using File Storage replication: